Raghadddd9/Hotel-prices-/README.md

  - Overview

-Riyadh Season is one of the big festival in Saudi kingdom ,four month mega event that will take place from nov 15 to January 15 all around Riyadh.
-Riyadh Season will bring the world to Saudi Arabia, so hotels in this period of time are in High demand.
+Riyadh Season will bring the world to Saudi Arabia.
+Riyadh Season is one of the biggest festivals in the kingdom.
+Four months mega event that will take place from nov 15 to January 15 all around the capital.
+Hotels in this period of time are in High demand.